KS1 & KS2 computing curriculum

 This unit explores the concept of sequencing in programming.
 Pupils will be introduced to a selection of motion, sound, and event blocks which they will use to create their own programs, featuring sequences.
 Pupils will make a representation of a piano where they will explore sequence through sound.

-This unit builds on pupils' prior understanding of developing sequence in block-based programming.
-In this unit pupils continue to develop their understanding of algorithms, sequence and code blocks by using Scratch.
-They will be introduced to the Scratch interface and become familiar with the attributes of the sprite and stage.
-In later programming units, pupils will improve the readability of their programs by incorporating iteration and subroutines to replace long sequences of instructions.
+Having previously developed sequences in block-based programming, pupils now extend their understanding of algorithms, sequence, and code blocks by working with Scratch.
+This unit introduces the Scratch interface and familiarises pupils with the attributes of the sprite and stage.
+This stage of learning prepares them for later programming units where they will improve program readability by using iteration and subroutines to replace long sequences of instructions.

 1. Programming in a block-based environment